skbailey/pizza-delivery-challenge/README.md

 ## Usage

 By default, this will run the program with 1 delivery person (termed `deliverer` in the code because sometimes it's not a person at all).
-The `file-input` argument is required.
+The `--file-input` argument is required.
 ```bash
 go run main.go --file-input <path to file>
 ```